archettialberto/airlab_server_guidelines/docs/thesis_guidelines/research.md

 # How to Conduct Research for Your Thesis

-As a new thesis student, effectively disseminating your research is crucial.
+As a new thesis student, effectively searching research articles is crucial.
-Understanding the various platforms—workshops, conferences, and journals—will enhance the visibility and credibility of your work.
-This guide outlines the types of publications, strategies for finding and evaluating research articles, and a recommended publication pathway to help you navigate your thesis journey.
+Understanding the various publication venues (workshops, conferences, and journals) will enhance the quality of your source material.
+This guide outlines the types of publications, the strategies for finding research articles, and a recommended publication pathway to help you navigate your thesis journey.

 ## Publication Venues

 Different publication venues serve distinct purposes and stages of research.
 Here's a breakdown:

-* **Workshops**: Informal gatherings focused on specific topics, ideal for early-stage research and obtaining feedback.
+* :hammer: **Workshops**: Informal gatherings focused on specific topics, ideal for early-stage research and obtaining feedback.
-* **Conferences**: Formal events with rigorous peer review, suitable for presenting mature research with significant contributions.
+* :speaker: **Conferences**: Formal events with rigorous peer review, suitable for presenting mature research with significant contributions.
-* **Journals**: Periodical publications that showcase thoroughly vetted and comprehensive studies, often with high impact.
+* :newspaper: **Journals**: Periodical publications that showcase thoroughly vetted and comprehensive studies, often with high impact.

 ## Types of Publications